csells/go_router/README.md

 }
 ```

-A query parameter will not override a positional parameter or another query
+A query parameter will not override a positional parameter with the same name or
-parameter set earlier in the location string.
+another query parameter set earlier in the location string.

 # Custom Builder
 As described, the go_router uses the list of `GoRoute` objects to implement it's